mariodragun/MS4-Django-Mario-Dragun/readme.md

 - Provide the users interesting quizzes

-- Make a profit selling subscriptions for full membership
+- Make a profit from donations